-IP multicast shall use stream packets, either asynchronous or isochronous.
-The channel number used to identify a multicast group shall be different from the channel field in the BROADCAST_IP_CHANNEL register.
+IP multicast shall use stream packets, either asynchronous or isochronous, according to the quality of service required.
+Unless the address of a multicast group is one specified in section 9, the channel number used to identify a multicast group shall be different from the channel field in the BROADCAST\IP\CHANNEL register.

 The coordination of multicast groups, for example, "join" and "leave" requests and their affect on the channel number allocation, are unresolved.
-It suffices to say that 1394 permits quality of service distinctions to be made which could be reflected in new RSVP or IGMP protocols that make provision for underlying bus-dependent mechanisms.